M10 Bolt Size and Thread Specifications

 Common uses

 M10 bolts are used in automotive engines and chassis, machinery, structural steel connections, and heavy-duty hardware.
 They are a standard choice for high-clamp applications.
+Cross-check loads with the bolt size chart and screw size conversion when you mix metric and inch bins.

 Related tools